Symptoms Of Dementia

 • Losing the ability to perform everyday tasks

 You can also take a screening test online.
 The SAGE Test is one that requires no special equipment.
-You can download and take it to find out if you show enough early dementia signs to be concerned about.
+You can download and take it to find out if you show enough early signs to be concerned about.
+A healthcare professional can interpret your results and help you understand the severity and frequency of potential dementia symptoms.

 Different types of dementia

-The symptoms someone will experience while living with dementia often vary depending on what type of dementia they have.
+The effects someone will experience while living with dementia often vary depending on what type they have.
 Three different types of dementia are frontotemporal, Lewy body, and vascular, and each is unique in how it presents in the mind and body.
+These are not the only disorders people with dementia can develop, though.
+Less common forms of the condition include Creutzfeldt-Jakob disease, normal pressure hydrocephalus, and chronic traumatic encephalopathy.

 Mild cognitive impairment

 Mild cognitive impairment (MCI) is when someone has more thinking or memory problems than other people their age.
-The symptoms are not as severe as other types of dementia, and they may improve, but people with MCI are at higher risk of developing Alzheimer’s or a related type of dementia.
-There is no single cause of MCI, though family history and medical conditions like diabetes, high blood pressure, and normal pressure hydrocephalus can put people at risk.
-Symptoms of MCI may include the following:
+The symptoms are not as severe as other types, and they may improve, but people with MCI are at higher risk of developing Alzheimer’s or a related type of dementia.
+Signs of MCI may include the following:

 • Misplacing things often